jbryois/scRNA_disease/README.md

 # Run MAGMA

-Once the GWAS sumstats are ready and the specificity files are ready, you can use the following [code](Code_Paper/Code_Zeisel/run_MAGMA.md) to test for associations using MAGMA (Zeisel data set in this example).
+Once the GWAS sumstats are ready and the specificity files are ready, you can use the following [code](Code_Paper/Code_Zeisel/run_MAGMA.md) to test for associations using MAGMA.

-If you want to run your GWAS with our specificity files, you just need to get the 'Lvl5_spe_norm_no_filter.txt' files in the different MAGMA folders [here](https://www.dropbox.com/s/h2v5ebs2hxghrx0/Code_Paper_specificity.zip?dl=0).
+If you want to run your GWAS with our specificity files, you just need to get the 'top10.txt' files in the different MAGMA folders.

 # Run LDSC